 What Are Caffeine’s Effects on the Brain?

-All drugs, including caffeine, have potential side effects.
-It’s important to be aware of the implications caffeine can have on one’s mental health.
+All drugs, including caffeine, have potential side effects, and it’s important to be aware of the implications it can have on mental health.
 Coffee may exacerbate certain symptoms, such as headaches, insomnia or sleep problems, appetite issues, and irritability.
-These symptoms are more likely to occur when caffeine is consumed in excess, such as with caffeine addiction, or during caffeine withdrawal.
+These symptoms are more likely to occur when caffeine is consumed in excess, such as with a caffeine addiction.

-Possible negative effects of caffeine on depression include:
+Possible negative effects of caffeine on depression can include:

-- Increased anxiety: Caffeine use has been linked with specific disorders, including anxiety disorders.
-People with comorbid anxiety and depression may experience caffeine-induced anxiety.7
+- Potential for increased anxiety: Caffeine use has been linked with specific disorders, including anxiety disorders.
+People with comorbid anxiety and depression may experience caffeine-induced anxiety.9

 - Sleep problems: Caffeine promotes wakefulness, but drinking too much or drinking too close to bedtime may interrupt sleep cycles and issues falling asleep.

 - Not considered safe for children or adolescents: Many young people drink soda, energy drinks, or coffee.
-However, caffeine may be associated with behavioral disturbances and other adverse symptoms.7
+However, caffeine may be associated with behavioral disturbances and other adverse symptoms.9

 - Dependency: It’s easy to become dependent on caffeine.
 People may feel irritable, experience fatigue, or have headaches if they do not have access to it.

-Are Some Forms of Caffeine Better or Worse?
+Some Forms of Caffeine Are Better for Depression

 Food & Drinks to Avoid With Depression

 It’s unlikely that eating one certain food causes or even exacerbates depression.
 However, nutrition can have an influential role in emotional well-being.
 Some people find that particular foods or drinks coincide with lower energy, fatigue, or sluggishness.
-Conversely, eating a consistent diet of diverse foods may promote better mental health.
+Conversely, eating a consistent diet of diverse foods may relieve some depression symptoms and improve overall mental health.

 Food and drinks that people with a high risk of depression should avoid include: